Best Passport Photo Apps 2026: 10 Apps Tested for State Dept Rules

 USPS$15.00$15.00

-Taking your own photo with an app and printing at a drugstore saves $11–$12 compared to full-service options.
+Taking your own photo with an app and printing at a drugstore saves $6–$7 compared to full-service options — and you never have to leave home.

 Tips for Taking the Best Passport Photo at Home